Published: January 15, 2025 | Updated: February 20, 2026

-How much does Suboxone® (buprenorphine & naloxone) cost without insurance?
+How much does Suboxone® (buprenorphine-naloxone) cost without insurance?
 Top 3 ways to save

-5 minutes
+6 minutes

 What you’ll learn

 We’ll discuss the average costs of Suboxone® if you don’t have insurance, as well as key factors that impact pricing.
-We’ll also break down possible ways to save money on this life-changing medication so you can get the help you need.
+We’ll also break down possible ways to save money on this medication so you can get the help you need.

 What is Suboxone?

 Suboxone is a combination of two medications: buprenorphine and naloxone.
 Together, they help reduce opioid cravings and withdrawal symptoms while also minimizing the potential for misuse.
-Suboxone is available in tablet form or films (also called strips), depending on the manufacturer.
 Suboxone is a cornerstone in treating OUD and helps people regain control of their lives without the harmful effects of full opioid agonists, like codeine or oxycodone.

 Without insurance, the cost of Suboxone can vary depending on factors like location, dosage, and where you purchase it.